 A more useful way to read her career is through the kind of bureaucratic service she actually practiced.
 Levine is a pediatrician and adolescent-medicine specialist who moved through state and federal health systems, took public-facing roles in crisis, and made calm explanation part of the job.
 Visibility changed the scale of attention around her, but it did not create the underlying career.

 That distinction matters because it rescues Levine from symbolism.
-She was not merely present in history.
-She was working.
+She was present in history, and she was working.

 She built a medical career before she became a national political figure